hub1023/incubatorController/README.md

 Project Goals

 This project aims to:
-1. Implement a state machine for efficient incubation control.
+1. Implement a finite state machine (FSM) control table for efficient incubation management.
 2. Leverage ChatGPT for CI/CD in a manual engineering workflow, including:

   	-- Code Review: Regularly reviewing code with ChatGPT to identify issues and improve quality.